top of page

 Led by You and Me

-Mission Statement: To engage in best practices and policies to prevent marijuana abuse in Georgia using evidence-based prevention education, collaborative, and advocacy strategies.
+Mission Statement: To engage in best practices and policies to prevent marijuana abuse in Georgia using evidence-based prevention education, collaboration, and advocacy strategies.

 youth website.png